devnull-vs/Cron2Proxmox/README.md

 2. Enter a CRON expression (5 fields) or select an example from the list.
 3. Click **Generate** – you'll get a Proxmox schedule ready to use.
 4. Copy the generated expression with a single click.
+5. **Test your schedule in Proxmox: Datacenter → Backup → Schedule Simulator.**

 ## Example usage